Design principles for long-range energy transfer at room temperature: Model, Results and Major Insights

-We consider the full B850 Hamiltonian $H_n$ regarding the interactions among $Q_y$ transitions of its 18 BChls, sketched with red arrows in \fref{fig2}{A}, and study the delocalization properties of the single-ring excitons $\ket{\alpha}$ (where $H_n\ket{n,\alpha}=E_{n\alpha}\ket{n,\alpha}$, with $\alpha=1,\dots,18$).
-For realistic LH2 complexes, we need to consider different {excitonic} energies $E_{n\alpha}$ from realizations of pigment energies $\epsilon_i$ in order to describe the inhomogeneities (static disorder) arising from local protein configurations.
-Our choice of spectral density, nearest neighbor couplings, static disorder, geometry and magnitude of the transition dipoles are justified by previous analysis of independent experimental observations \cite{Monshouwer1997,Stuart2011,Koolhaas1998,Hofmann2004,Jang2011,Pajusalu2015,Caycedo2018} and, when incorporated into our model, they reproduce observed absorption spectra and superradiance enhancement as shown in \fref{fig2}{B--C} (for details of calculation and parameters, see \SI).
-Notice that while different models with comparable magnitude of static disorder can reproduce the experimental absorption spectrum of the B850 band (denoted as A, B, C in \fref{fig2}{B}), it was noted earlier that they lead to similar exciton delocalization lengths \cite{Pajusalu2015,Caycedo2018}.
-All these models result in a fluorescence rate $k\sub{fl}=\gamma_0 \avg{\sum_{\alpha}p_\alpha\super{th} \chi_{\alpha}}$ (where $p_\alpha\super{th}$ denotes the population of exciton $\alpha$ at thermal equilibrium and $\avg{\cdot}$ represents the average over static disorder), arising cooperatively from $ \langle\sum_\alpha \chi_{\alpha}p_{\alpha}\super{th}\rangle\approx 3$ pigments on average, in full compliance with the experimental observations of superradiance in LH2 \cite{Monshouwer1997}.
-The IPR shown in \fref{fig2}{C} presents a maximum $\langle \mathrm{IPR}_\alpha\rangle \approx 8$, also consistent with previous observations \cite{Monshouwer1997}, which underlie excitonic delocalization constrained to small portions of the B850 ring (\fref{fig2}{A}, bottom).
+We consider the full B850 Hamiltonian $\hat{H}^{(n)}$ {describing} the interactions among $Q_y$ transitions of its $18$ BChls, sketched with red arrows in \fref{fig2}{a}, and study the delocalization properties of the single-ring excitons $\ket{\alpha}$, with $\alpha=1,\dots,18$.
+For realistic LH2 complexes, we need to consider different excitonic energies $E_{\alpha}$ from realizations of pigment energies $\epsilon_i$ in order to describe the inhomogeneities (static disorder) arising from local protein configurations.
+Our choice of spectral density, nearest neighbor couplings, static disorder, geometry and magnitude of the transition dipoles are justified by previous independent analysis of experimental observations \cite{Monshouwer1997,Stuart2011,Koolhaas1998,Hofmann2004,Jang2011,Pajusalu2015,Caycedo2018} and, when incorporated into our model, they reproduce observed absorption spectra and superradiance enhancement as shown in \fref{fig2}{b--c} (for details of calculation and parameters, see \aref{app.lineshapes} and \ref{app.B850}).

+This parametrization of the B850 ring results in cooperative fluorescence from $ \langle\sum_\alpha \chi_{\alpha}p_{\alpha}^\text{th}\rangle\approx 3$ pigments on average (where $\avg{\cdot}$ represents the average over static disorder), which is consistent with the experimental observations of superradiance in LH2 \cite{Monshouwer1997}.
+Moreover, fixing the decay rate for an isolated LH2 complex and the quantum yield of fluorescence to the experimentally observed values of $\Gamma_\text{th}=(1\text{ ns})^{-1}$ and $\phi=0.1$, allows us to obtain the distribution of decay rates $\Gamma_\alpha$ across the exciton manifold.
+A modest value of $r_\text{c}=5\text{ \AA}$ for the correlation radius of the pigment's vibrational environments \cite{Renger2002,Renger_BJ2006} is sufficient to generate a significant redistribution of the dissipation rates to the higher-energy part of the excitonic manifold (\fref{fig2}{c}), as we would expect for an anti-parallel arrangement of neighboring dipoles.
+The participation ratio shown in \fref{fig2}{c} exhibits a maximum $\langle \mathcal{P}_\alpha\rangle \approx 8$, also consistent with previous estimates \cite{Monshouwer1997}, which underlie excitonic delocalization constrained to small portions of the B850 ring (\fref{fig2}{a}).